 In addition to having the business background of being a Leanin’ Tree rep for many years, and having owned a coffee shop, Terra Kraettli has been involved in local rescue and sheltering for almost 40 years.
 She’s been on staff at such organizations as the Humane Society of the Pikes Peak Region, and rescue groups, including the group she currently heads, Pals Forever.
 She knows virtually everybody who’s been in rescue long-term.
 Her knowledge of rescue organizations in the area is extensive.
 Pals Forever handles a small number of dogs at any given time, but over the course of a year places many dogs in forever homes.

 Three of her rescue dogs, Ashley, Trinity, and Dalilah, are customer favorites.

 For relaxation, and to express her creative side, Terra makes jewelry.
 She keeps a steady supply of one-of-a-kind necklaces and bracelets (especially ones with paw print beads) in stock at the store.

-She currently has 4 rescued dogs (including 3 puppy mill survivors).
-She and her husband also have 2 cats (one a rescue), and 3 tortoises (two are rescues).
+She currently has 5 rescued dogs (including 4 puppy mill survivors); 2 cats (one a rescue), and 3 tortoises (2 are rescues).
 The dogs often have greeter duties at the store.

-Board members who have moved out of town, or moved on to other projects include Marcy McReynolds, Susan Sterritt and Cathy Zapien.
+Board members who have moved away, retired, or moved on to other projects include co-founder Marcy McReynolds, Susan Sterritt, Lee Bathelt, and Megan Byers.
 All contributed greatly to the store during their tenure, and the store wouldn’t be what it is today without their hard work.